BiocrystLab/DDtrek/README.md

 - Click on the top menu "Plugin" and then on "Plugin manager".
 - click on the tab "Install New Plugin", click on "Choose file..." and select the file `DDtrek_plugin.zip` that you downloaded earlier.

+# HOW TO RUN
+Use one of the option.
+- Use GUI.
+After installation, new item 'DDtrek plugin' appears in PyMOL's 'Plugin' menu
+- Use CLI to run ddtrek:`ddtrek ddtrek.in` to call ddtrek using input file ddtrek.in
+- Use to extract map fragment: `map_extract <path to cryoEM MAP>, selection, margin`

 # TROUBLESHOOTING